ViliRaunola/Weather-Application/README.md

 Live build [here](https://weather-application-production.up.railway.app/)

-Running the application locally only needs the front-end server.
+Running the application locally only requires the front-end build.
 To run it locally:
 1. Go to .../client
 2. Run the build using this command